Mahishya: Socio-economic condition

 Primarily, Jotedars, peasant proprietors or intermediaries between the Zamindars and the cultivators were predominantly drawn from intermediate castes like the Mahishyas, Sadgops or Aguris.
 On Occasion, even Zamindari estates came under the ownership and control of members of these castes.
+The Mahishyas in particular, had established themselves since the late mediaeval period, as a dominant political and economic force in the adjacent districts of Midnapore and Howrah.
+Tamluk, Moynagarh, Kajlagarh, Turkagarh and Birkul in Midnapore district and several other zamindari estates in the district of Howrah belonged to them.

 Although the financial, social, and political success of Mahishyas is notable, they have often been stigmatised due to their agrarian roots.
 Mahishyas have not been averse to manual labour, which has often been considered demeaning by elite among "higher castes".
 For instance, when the battle took place between Subhas Chandra Bose and Birendranath Sasmal for the post of the chief executive officer of Calcutta Municipal Corporation, which then dominated political life of Bengal, Bose deftly emerged victorious.
 Although Chittaranjan Das had originally proposed to reward the services of Sasmal by offering him the job, he soon backed out when he found out that the choice would offend the Kayastha clique of the city.
 One of them went so far as to comment: ‘Will a keot from Midnapur come and rule in Calcutta?’
 (Note: Refer Mohanty, Nivedita (2005).
 "Oriya Nationalism Quest for a United Orissa 1866-1956" Page 263: "In 1924, when Birendranath Sasmal claimed the post of Chief Executive Officer of Calcutta corporation an untoward situation occurred.
 A newspaper reported that he was greeted with derogatory slogans because of his Oriya origin and his claim for the post was overruled.")
 Sasmal asked his mentor Das two questions at a meeting of the Bengal Provincial Congress Committee (BPCC): '(1) Subhas Bose had been elected member and his brother Sarat Bose alderman of the Calcutta Corporation by the Swaraj party.
 Why was the BPCC bent on establishing the mastery of one family over the Corporation?
 (2) In the highest executive post of the Corporation, it was being proposed that he be bypassed and another man appointed.
 Was this because he was held in contempt for his low caste?'
 Das expressed annoyance with the first question and gave an inadequate answer to the second which did not satisfy Sasmal.
 Sasmal left the BPCC in utter humiliation and anger, and went into his legal practice and his control of local politics in Contai and Midnapore.